riceissa/issarice.com/wiki/advice-for-young-people.md

     - [Alternatives to academia](http://info.cognitomentoring.org/wiki/Alternatives_to_academia)

 A good thing to remember is that *there are already too many people in academia*.
+Academia is insanely crowded, and institutionally you're very replaceable.
+My personal opinion: just stay away from academia unless you have a *very* good reason.
+In particular, if you're neurotic or mentally unstable *at all*, **just stay away**.
+See also Bryan Caplan's forthcoming book on education.
+See also one of my absolute favorite answers on Quora: "[Vipul Naik's answer to Why did you leave academia?](https://www.quora.com/Why-did-you-leave-academia/answer/Vipul-Naik)"

 # Other ideas---expanding your imagination